anders-kolstad/sdmShiny/README.md

 #> [49] "roe_deer2015"
 ```

-##### Description

--   This file does not contain reindeer, muskox, or livestock) densities.
--   ar50 maps are land use classes, including forest productivity (skogbon) and dominating forest tree species (treslag)
--   geonode is pH, but not actually, cause values range from 40-70 ish.
-But could be something like CEC perhaps?
--   bio1 to bio19 are worldclim variables.
+Description \* This file does not contain reindeer, muskox, or livestock) densities. \* ar50 maps are land use classes, including forest productivity (skogbon) and dominating forest tree species (treslag) \* geonode is pH, but not actually, cause values range from 40-70 ish.
+But could be something like CEC perhaps? \* bio1 to bio19 are worldclim variables.
 Only bio 10 and12 are used in the publications.

+### Worldclim data and DTM

 Worldclim was updated jan 2020, so I can get the bioclim variables again.
 This is a dataset of interpolated climate variables for the whole world at high resolution (0.5 arc minutes).
 It is build on data from 1970 onwards and so is not representing any one year.
 I need to download it as three tiles before merging these together.
 I will save each tile, but only the two variable bio10 and bio12, Mean Temperature of Warmest Quarter and Annual Precipitation, respectively.